 Leading junior for D1, in the prosecution of the parents of 12 children on 21 counts of Child Cruelty, Neglect and Assault.
 Client was acquitted on all but 2 counts.

-Secured the acquittal of a notorious Irish Traveller bare-knuckle boxer on allegations of rape and false imprisonment.
+Secured the acquittal of a notorious Irish Traveller bare-knuckle boxing champion on allegations of rape and false imprisonment.

 R v M&R (King’s Lynn 2020)